1.6 Working with children and families who move across Safeguarding Children Partnership Boundaries

 Co-parenting arrangements

 Where there is a co-parenting arrangement (however imbalanced) across two different local authority areas, the professionals in the two areas should jointly plan for the child's safety.
 This will include an assessment of the child's needs in both locations and an assessment of both parents.
+The Local Authority where the child is classed as having their main residence will be the responsible Local Authority.

 Children who go missing